Chris-hughes10/pytorch-accelerated/docs/trainer.rst

 The API for :class:`~pytorch_accelerated.tracking.RunHistory` is detailed at :ref:`run_history`.

-Here is an example of how we can subclass the :class:~trainer.Trainer: and use the :class:`~pytorch_accelerated.tracking.RunHistory` to track metrics computed using `TorchMetrics <https://torchmetrics.readthedocs.io/en/latest/pages/overview.html>`_::
+Here is an example of how we can subclass the :class:`~trainer.Trainer` and use the :class:`~pytorch_accelerated.tracking.RunHistory` to track metrics computed using `TorchMetrics <https://torchmetrics.readthedocs.io/en/latest/pages/overview.html>`_::

     from torchmetrics import Accuracy